jtebert/jtebert.github.io/programming/code_it/week1.md

 > ### <i class="fa fa-code fa-lg fa-left"></i>Lists Lists Lists Lists Lists
 >
-> Write a function that takes a list of strings, sorts it alphabetically, and returns the first half of the list.
-If there are an odd number of elements in the list, don't include the middle element.
+> Someone decided to let you run a zoo.
+Unfortunately, the zoo is in trouble and you only keep half the animals.
+You can't decide which ones to keep, though, so you decide to just keep the animals that come first in the alphabet.
 >
+> Write a function `keep_animals` that takes a list of animals (represented as strings), sorts it alphabetically, and returns the first half of the list.
+If there are an odd number of animals in the list, don't include the middle animal.
+>
 > **Example:**
 >
-> `['platypus', 'narwhal', 'llama', 'pterodactyl', 'cat']` <i class="fa fa-arrow-right"></i> `['cat', 'llama', 'narwhal']`
+> `['platypus', 'narwhal', 'llama', 'pterodactyl', 'cat']` &#8594; `['cat', 'llama', 'narwhal']`

 ---